berehovskyi/apex-stream/README.md

         .get(); // returns a value if present or throws NoSuchElementException otherwise
 ```

-On a reference stream search reduction is operated according to
+On a reference stream, search reduction is operated according to
 a comparator and returns a result as [Optional](#optional).

-Find an optional account with max `AnnualRevenue`:
+Find an optional account with a max `AnnualRevenue`:

 ```apex
 OptionalSObject optionalAccountWithMaxAnnualRevenue = Stream.of(accounts)